ClimateMind/climatemind-backend/docs/README.md

 **_Before doing what's below, be sure the Docker application is running and the command line working directory is changed to the climatemind-backend path._**

+### Special cases:

+#### Windows preparation

 Windows users - you may experience problems with building or starting the containers if your system automatically converts Unix line endings ('\n') to DOS line endings ('\r\n').
 You can prevent this from happening by running the command below.

     git config --global core.autocrlf false

-Build the image container to download and install code dependencies needed for running the app:

-    docker-compose build

-**_SPECIAL NOTE_**: _Whenever the backend repo has added new dependancies in the requirements.txt or requirements_test.txt file the docker image will need to be re-built by re-running the build command._
+#### MacOS with M1 chip

+M1 chip requires special `yml` file.
+Use `docker/docker-compose.m1.yml` file in the commands below.

+### Up containers

 Start in foreground (good for debugging flask and see the logs).
-You can stop it with [CTRL + C] on OSX, Windows, and Linux.
+You can stop it with [CTRL + C] on OSX, Windows, and Linux:

-    docker-compose up

-Start in background (best for when trying to attach the docker instance to the front-end application)

-    docker-compose up -d
+    docker-compose -p climatemind-backend -f docker/docker-compose.yml up

 The application should now be running on localhost.
 You can access it at http://127.0.0.1:5000

 **_SPECIAL NOTE_**: _Sometimes the terminal says 'Running on http://0.0.0.0:5000' and that url does not work in the browser.
 If this happens, try going to "http://127.0.0.1:5000" instead._

+### Additional arguments

+#### Rebuild images

+Whenever the backend repo has added new dependencies in the `requirements.*` files the docker image will need to be re-built.
+You can do this by adding `--build` argument to the `up` command:

+    docker-compose -p climatemind-backend -f docker/docker-compose.yml up --build

+#### Start in background

+Best for when trying to attach the docker instance to the front-end application.
+Add `-d` argument to the `up` command:

+    docker-compose -p climatemind-backend -f docker/docker-compose.yml up -d

+### Stopping containers

 When you're done working, stop the container.
-Stopping containers will remove containers, networks, volumes, and images created by docker-compose up.
+Stopping containers will remove containers, networks, volumes, and images created by `docker-compose -p climatemind-backend -f docker/docker-compose.yml up`.

-    docker-compose down
+    docker-compose -p climatemind-backend -f docker/docker-compose.yml down

 ## Local API